dutchheight/craft-navie/README.md

 # Navie plugin for Craft CMS 3.x

-Simple navigation plugin for Craft CMS 3
+Simple navigation plugin for Craft CMS 3 with GraphQL support.
+Navie allow's you to create item types with properties.

 ![Screenshot](resources/img/plugin-logo.png)